Frequently Asked Questions

-Our technician will include this on there report when they attend to let your insurance company or loss adjuster know that this is the case.
-It is always a good idea to make a list of any items which have been thrown away by you so this can be sent off for settlement.
-If you have already uplifted any floor coverings and not disposed of them, then the technician will dispose of this for you and leave you with a sample for the flooring replacement company to use in order to match it with your new flooring like for like.
-However, if we have already contacted you and booked an appointment for us to complete our inspection visit, it is best to leave all items and flooring down so the technician can validate this and then remove them from site.
+Our technician will include this on their report when they attend to let your insurance company or loss adjuster know that this is the case.
+If you have already uplifted any floor coverings and not disposed of them, the technician will dispose of this for you and leave you with a sample for the flooring replacement company to use.
+However, if we have already contacted you and booked an appointment for us to complete our inspection visit, it is best to leave and floorings down so the technician can validate this and then remove them from site.

 - The equipment is noisy - can I turn it off?

 Please don't!
 If the equipment is turned off at any point it will just prolong the drying process and incur further charges to your insurance company, which could be billed to you.

 - I think I have a problem with one of my dehumidifiers - what do I do?
 If the dehumidifier is leaking, then call us on 01623 443109 and we will advise you on what to do and turn the dehumidifier off either at the plug or using the switch button.